 Now that you have finally made it you can simply enjoy the beauty of the Tibumana Waterfall.
 Take some photos and go for a swim, just be sure to not go underneath the waterfall as the power of the water might bring rocks or branches with from the area above that could injure you.
 The water is refreshing, perfect for those warm and humid days in Bali.

 So there you have it, everything you need to know about visiting the Tibumana Waterfall!
 Traveling to Bali?
-Be sure to check out all our other articles on Bali so you don’t miss any of these stunning hidden gems!
-If you are planning on exploring Ubud a bit further, be sure to check out the beautiful Tirta Empul Temple.
-Or perhaps check out one of these guides to help you out with your Bali itinerary:
+If you are planning on exploring Ubud a bit more then be sure to check out some of our other guides filled with tips, tricks and the most beautiful sights in Ubud:

 - 16 Amazing things to do in Ubud

 - The most beautiful rice fields in Ubud

 - A complete guide to the Ubud Art Market